 “My first rendezvous with writing was at college.
 My scribbling, which I fondly called 'poems', was proudly and regularly passed on to the like-minded class mates.
 We would exchange the little slips, dubbing them 'data' in the psychology class and savour each other’s badly cooked write ups.
 After about four years of such expressions of passionate thoughts, there came a grand lull in my writing.
 Laundry lists, love and hate letters replaced all that writers' pride – 'data'.
 It took a decade for me to pick up writing again with zeal and zest.
 As a result, in the past few years I have written about fifty articles which were published in the editorial columns.
 I have written as many poems many of which are still hatching in the warmth of my private closet.
 My articles were invariably written when I hungered to share my thoughts with the world.
 However, most of my poems were the direct consequence of some kind of personal flood happening in my heart.
 My most cherished aspiration is publishing a joint book of my daughter’s, and my, write-ups.
 A subsidiary dream, life permitting, is to write a book which could summarize my life’s emotions in the form of a story that will leave the readers with a smile in their heart and with a storm in their minds.”
-Madhavi has contributed to LONELY, TRAVEL, HAPPY, THE SEASONS and THE CHALLENGES OF FINDING LOVE.
+Madhavi has contributed to LONELY, LOVE, TRAVEL, HAPPY, THE SEASONS and EMPOWERMENT.

 Madhumitha Murali is a fiction writer, poet and an MBA graduate.
 She is from Bangalore, India.
 She has published few poems with Seventh Quarry Magazine and has contributed to The Voices Project.
 She is currently looking for a publisher for her short story collections and poetry book.
 She is also working on a full length novel.
 Madhumitha has contributed to TRAVEL, LOVE, WAR and HAPPY.